FlawlessNa/Legends/README.md

   - [ ] Improve data management - especially when minimap is being toggled.
   - [ ] Task cancellation - Refactor how callbacks are triggered, such that if necessary, a callback coroutine is used to await for some time before updating data
   - [x] Task Cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.
+  - [ ] Ability to group multiple characters (aka engines) into single process.
+This means every generators for that engine needs to be created N times.
+There will also be N instances of game data.
+    - A big advantage is that blocking generators will automatically block generators from other characters on the same engine
+  - [ ] Ability to "reset" generator data? - goes with better data management

 ### Inventory Cleanup
 - [ ] Big code clean-up required.